Highlights from the Ratings and Financial Report for Match Group Inc. (MTCH)

-Match Group Inc. (NASDAQ:MTCH) went up by 4.88% from its latest closing price compared to the recent 1-year high of $129.31.
-The company’s stock price has collected 10.52% of gains in the last five trading sessions.
-Barron’s reported 7 hours ago that IAC Raises $150 Million for Vimeo Unit, Plans Spinoff
+Match Group Inc. (NASDAQ:MTCH) went down by -3.64% from its latest closing price compared to the recent 1-year high of $141.80.
+The company’s stock price has collected 8.71% of gains in the last five trading sessions.
+Press Release reported 17 hours ago that Singles Forecast Top Dating Trends For 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.